-ANT 4445 Aboriginal People of Australia (3)
+ANT 4445 Aboriginal Peoples (3)

-This course will focus on the ethnography of the aboriginal people of Australia.
-It will cover such areas of culture as kinship, political systems, social organization, religion, and the interaction between aboriginal people and the non-aboriginal people of Australia.
+This course will focus on the ethnography of aboriginal peoples.
+It will cover such areas of culture as kinship, political systems, social organization, religion, and the interaction between aboriginal people and non-aboriginal people.

 ANT 4450 Anthropology of Sex and Gender (3)